searchpioneer/ranklib-dotnet/README.md

 `<info>` typically takes the form of `<document id> <query>`.

-The following example has data for three different queries; each example has two features:
+The following example has data for three different queries, where each example has two features:

 ```text
 4 qid:1 1:12.318474 2:10.573917 # 7555 rambo